Richa Gangopadhyay: Early life

 While attending Okemos High School, as a junior, she was featured in the local media for founding a youth-tutoring program for at-risk children in Lansing, which she ran for four years.
 She went on to major in Dietetics and Health Administration at Michigan State University but graduated with a Bachelor of Science in communications with a minor in Theatre Arts.
-After completing her undergraduate studies, she completed her master's degree in Business Administration from Washington University in St. Louis.
+After completing her undergraduate studies, she completed her master's degree in Business Administration from the Olin Business School at Washington University in St. Louis.

 Career

 Early career and modeling (2005–08)

 In August 2007, Gangopadhyay won the Miss India Michigan pageant and in December of that year, was crowned Miss India USA 2007 at the 26th annual Miss India USA pageant, held at Royal Albert's Palace in New Jersey.
 Gangopadhyay also secured the title of Miss Photogenic.
 She represented the U.S. in the 17th Annual Miss India Worldwide Pageant held in Johannesburg, and secured a place in the Top 10.

 Gangopadhyay left the U.S. in 2008 for Mumbai, India to embark on a career in films.
-She subsequently graduated with a diploma in acting from Anupam Kher's acting school, Actor Prepares, and completed her portfolio, earning offers for work in fashion shows and for modeling.
+She subsequently graduated with a diploma in acting from Anupam Kher's acting school, Actor Prepares, and completed her portfolio, earning offers for fashion shows and modeling.
 In early 2009, Gangopadhyay featured in a commercial for Dabur Vatika Almond Hair Oil alongside Bollywood actress Preity Zinta, while also appearing in several print ads and TV commercials for Peter England People, Pepe Jeans, Malabar Gold and Kalaniketan.